Purchases made through my links help support this website, at no additional cost to you. Details.

 However, it is an authentic zine, and it’s representative of a 24-hour marathon, including my first-time mistakes.

-More info about this challenge: 24 Hour Zine Thing
+More info about this challenge (which seems to have ceased in 2015 or so): 24 Hour Zine Thing